-When the tax stamp covers the health warning label: conflicting 'best practices' for tobacco control policy the growing threat that untaxed and smuggled tobacco products have on public health.
+The Protocol to Eliminate Illicit Trade in Tobacco Products (The Protocol) was born out of the Framework Convention on Tobacco Control (FCTC) to address the growing threat that untaxed and smuggled tobacco products have on public health.
 The Protocol seeks to reduce the manufacture, selling and transporting of tobacco without payment of applicable duties, taxes and/or bearing applicable tax stamps.
-1